jaredgoldman/jazz-in-toronto/PLANNING.md

 - the system should run a cron job to update listings by crawling several local websites and grabbing their listings
 - admins should be able to update content on the website using an easy UI
 - admins should be able to add recurring gigs to site
+- admins should be able to make bands, events and venues featured

 ### non-functional